indreek/pg-migrator/README.md

 DROP TABLE "company";

 ```
-Before start the show, we will create one more script.
+Before start the show, we will create a couple of script.
 This time for performance tuning.
 Let's create a few index with the following script (**4-5.sql**).

 ```
 /*** Create indexes for user and company tables ***/